-When accreditation is granted, the minimum period of time before the next site visit is three years, and the maximum period is seven years.
+The term of reaccreditation is 8 years.
 For AACSB joint site visits, the accreditation is based on the AACSB term.
 All programs that do not fully meet all criteria are required to submit a first year progress report for review at the Accreditation Council meeting approximately one year from the time of action.
 That report will detail the program's efforts to meet any criteria not judged fully met at the time of the site visit.
 In the event that the Accreditation Council determines that any criteria remain unmet after review of the first year progress report, the council may request an interim site visit to determine the cause of the program's failure to meet the criteria and develop an appropriate course of action.
 The program will have one year in which to either a) come into full compliance with all criteria, b) demonstrate good cause for failure to come into compliance along with an aggressive plan to achieve full compliance with the criteria, or c) voluntarily withdraw from accreditation.